-Hurricane Iota: Six images that capture the Category 5 storm’s ferocity
+Hurricane Iota: Images capture the Category 5 storm’s ferocity

 Inside the eye

 The Air Force Reserve Hurricane Hunters captured a striking photo inside the eye of Iota Monday, revealing a small swirl of low-level cloudiness wrapped up inside the 12-mile-wide eye.
-Up above, blue sky reached above the ominous void, betraying the fury that lurked nearby.
+The blue sky reached above the ominous void, betraying the fury that lurked nearby.

 An eyewall shrouded in electricity